According to Gartner, vendor risk management is:

 A Better Way

 At ProcessBolt, we don’t rely on labels or scores to convey vendor risk.
 Instead, we simply assist in making the vendor risk analysis process easier through automation.
 We’ll help you streamline your vendor risk assessments and easily manage your entire vendor risk landscape.
 Our platform replaces spreadsheets and emails with an automated and customizable workflow that includes interactive questionnaires, data-driven dashboards, and much more.
-Sign up for a 1-on-1 demo today.
+Complete this form to receive a demo.

 About Douglas W. Hubbard: Douglas Hubbard is the inventor of the Applied Information Economics (AIE) method and founder of Hubbard Decision Research (HDR).
 He is the author of How to Measure Anything: Finding the Value of Intangibles in Business, The Failure of Risk Management: Why It’s Broken and How to Fix It, Pulse: The New Science of Harnessing Internet Buzz to Track Threats and Opportunities and his latest book, How to Measure Anything in Cybersecurity Risk (Wiley, 2016).
 He has sold over 100,000 copies of his books in eight different languages.